-- All units are designed for "0" inches clearance to combustible material on all cabinet surfaces. - Units with electric heat require a one inch clearance to combustible material for the first three feet of supply plenum and ductwork. - All units require 24 inches minimum access to the front of the unit for service. - These units may be installed in either ventilated or non-ventilated spaces.
+- All units are designed for "0" inches clearance to combustible material on all cabinet surfaces. - All units require 24 inches minimum access to the front of the unit for service. - These units may be installed in either ventilated or nonventilated spaces.